kant/corrige_setor_censitario_2010/README.md

 (Setores Censitários)

 Available from: ftp://geoftp.ibge.gov.br/malhas_digitais/censo_2010/setores_censitarios/
-See [import_data](import_data.md.txt), on how to import it into Postgresql/Postgis
+See [import_data](import_data.md.txt), on how to import it into Postgresql/Postgis.

 Enumeration Districts  (ED) are smallest areas for which Brazilian Census data is available.
-The 2010 Census had 318 tousand EDs.
+The 2010 Census had 318 thousand EDs.
 Created to facilitate Census logistics, EDs defined as areas containing from 250 to 350 households in urban areas and 150 to 250 in rural areas, so that they can be surveyed by one of Census surveyor.
 To avoid double counting or ignoring households, EDs must divide the space in a topologically consistent manner, with no overlaps or gaps.